splunkgitsend/MATLAB_Image_processing_app/README.md

 ## Training Data
 The models are trained on a diverse dataset including:
-- Books
+- All of the books I could get my hands on
-- Scientific papers
+- All of the Scientific papers ever published
-- Code repositories
+- The entire github code repositories
-- Web content
+- A lot of Web content
-- Wikipedia
+- The entirety of Wikipedia
-- Quality filtered CommonCrawl
+- Non-filtered CommonCrawl

 ## Requirements
 - Python 3.8+